-- two macroalgae species
+- two macroalgal species

 - one marine vegetation species.

 Little is known of the status of many marine organisms, particularly invertebrates.
 The number of species listed will probably grow as pressures on the marine environment increase.
-Species such as sharks, tuna and whales remain the most vulnerable to threats.

-See the Threatened Species topic for more information.
+See the topic for more information.

 The most developed catchments, where over 80% of land is developed, are predominantly urbanised.
-Typically, urban areas are adjacent to main waterways; while agricultural areas, forestry and mining operations are in the upper parts of the catchment.
+Typically, urban areas are adjacent to main waterways, while agricultural areas, forestry and mining operations are in the upper parts of the catchment.